larytet/MyPerfectThings/roller blades & kick scooter.md

 Off road electric roller blades is another interestig idea.
 Is it possible to make wide, but light wheels which still can perform like roller blades?
 See "Skopinski off-road rollerblades", "Powerslide Metropolis SUV "

+See also Moonwalkers by Shift Robotics - this product targets faster walking.